martinjackson/simple-widgets/docs/MenuUtils.md

 The values will now be in the object parms.
 So parms.name will contain ABC Widget and parms.street will contain 123 Main St..

+The Link and Redirect have been moved to MenuBar.